iltommi/qdb-documentation/source/concepts/persistence.rst

 Statistics
 ==========

 As of quasardb 1.1.5, statistics such as CPU, RAM, and disk usage and network traffic are permanently recorded in the database.
 These can be displayed using the :doc:`../reference/qdb_httpd`.
 The statistics accrue at a rate of approximately 50 MiB per year.
-Statistics cannot be disabled.
+Statistics cannot be disabled unless the cluster is transient.